rach3bartmoss/philosophers/README.md

 # philosophers
-A solution to the Dining Philosophers Problem, by Edsger Dijkstra
+A solution to the Dining Philosophers Problem